Last Updated: 9/13/21 | September 13th, 2021

 Free Tours by Foot

-Free Tours by Foot is one of the biggest an best free walking tours out there.
+Free Tours by Foot is one of the biggest and best free walking tours out there.
 I’ve been on their walking tours all around the world and always come back having learned something new.
-They have over half a dozen different tours around Boston, though I think the Freedom Trail tour is the best place to start.
+They have half a dozen different tours around Boston, though I think the Freedom Trail tour is the best place to start.
 If you’re looking for something more unique, be sure to check out the Beacon Hill Crime tour!

 While those may be the best free and paid tours in the city, Boston has a lot more to offer — no matter your interests!
 Here are 13 other insightful and educational tours in the city that are worth checking out:

 If you’d rather do a self-guided tour on your own time, this app is a great resource and will help you explore the city at your leisure.
 There are over a dozen different routes offered, and you can mix and match all the destinations to make your own tour too.
 This is a good option if you don’t want to commit to a three-hour walking tour but still want to see some of the sights.